vijaykriishna/dagger/hilt/application.md

 Applications are members injected as well.
 This means you can use injected fields in the Application after `super.onCreate()` has been called.

+**Note:** Since all injected fields are created at the same time in `onCreate`, if an object is only needed later or conditionally, remember that you can use a `Provider` to defer injection.
+Especially in the `Application` class which is on the critical startup path, avoiding unnecessary injections can be important to performance.
+{: .c-callouts__note }

 For example, take the class called `MyApplication` that extends `MyBaseApplication` and has a member variable `Bar`: